SonarSource/parent-oss/README.md

 ### Releasing

-After the build artifacts get promoted to the releases repository on repox, there is a manual step of uploading the artifacts to Maven Central.
+After the build artifacts get promoted to the releases repository on repox, they get automatically uploaded to Maven Central.